Inspect Requests

 Section titled “Context Menu”Right-click any request to access quick actions:

-- Toggle SSL — Enable or disable HTTPS interception for the host
+curlcommand - Enable / Disable SSL for {host} — Toggle HTTPS interception for the request’s host

 - Repeat Now — Re-execute the same request immediately